-You can choose to stick with just the traditional menu plan or just the slow cooker menu plan or just the whole foods menu plan.
+You can choose to stick with just the traditional menu plan or just the slow cooker menu plan or just the whole foods menu plan or just the no flour, no sugar menu plan.
 Or, you can rotate different menu plans on different weeks, depending upon what you feel like cooking or how much time you have!

 And don’t forget, if you have any questions about the Eat at Home Menu Plan service, just leave a comment and I’ll do my best to answer your question promptly!

 P.S.
 Don’t forget, the Eat at Home Menu Plan service is only on sale until tonight at midnight!
 Use coupon code NEW at checkout to get 30% off — that’s the lowest price you’ll get this year!
 Find more details on these fantastic menu plans here.